pl4za/AccelerometerSensorCollection/README.md

 Available in the play store at https://play.google.com/store/apps/details?id=com.ubi.jason.sensorstest

-Developed for my Master's Thesis: "A Mobile Application to Improve the Quality of Life via Exercise and Rehabilitation".
+Developed for my Master's Thesis: "Towards an Integrated Solution to Physical Assessment of Students".

 **Accelerometry collection**